alttch/eva-hmi-block_ui/doc/dashboard.rst

   special characters, don't forget to quote it.
 If you don't want to display unit value, set this parameter to *false*

+* **busy** *busy* state checking behaviour (for units and macros)

+If button action item is unit or macro, the button becomes busy until action is finished.
+For units action is busy when their *new state != current state*.
+Parameter **busy** allows to modify *busy* status logic: setting it to *uuid* will ask HMI to check until action is finished.

+Default *busy* state logic for macros is *uuid*, setting it to *false* turns *busy* state checking for macros completely off.

+Setting *busy* to *lvar:group/lvar_id* will tell HMI to check specified lvar state and turn off *busy* state on button when the state is off (*status != 1*, value is null or is zero).
+This allows to use timers and flags as *busy* state indicators for the complex actions.

 Button with menu
 ----------------